Akerlay/gipo-map/README.md

 # GIPO-maps

-GIPO project wich connects Leaflet.js maps and openweathemap api.
+GIPO-maps is a service that connects the Leaflet.js maps and openweathemap api.
 ![Example](https://pp.userapi.com/c849336/v849336332/192b05/mk2girpOulg.jpg)

 ## Deploying on your server